 Originally trained as a ballet dancer, Stallings shifted the focus of her practice in 2008 in order to address more directly the immediate social, economic, and cultural needs of the American South.
 She is the founder of the non profit glo platform, a unique hybrid activating the intersection between movement, historic preservation, community development, and spirituality.
 Stallings graduated from Point Park University cum laude in performing arts.
 She has participated in national and international art exhibitions and shows since 2006.
 In 2015, Stallings was artist-in-residence at Georgia Institute of Technology.
 She as a Rome Prize nominee from the American Academy of Arts in 2011, and a Bogliaso Fellow at Liguria Study Center for the Arts and Humanities in 2010.
 She served as resident choreographer of Atlanta Ballet from 2006 through 2008.
-Stallings is a 2017 MOCA GA Working Artist Fellow, and she is a finalist for the 2018 Hudgens Prize.
+Stallings is a 2017 MOCA GA Working Artist Fellow, and she is the recipient of the 2017 Hudgens Prize.

-Stallings creations have been exhibited and performed inCentral Park in New York City; Art Basel Miami, South Beach; National Center for Civil and Human Rights; High Museum of Art, Atlanta; City Center, New York City; Atlanta Symphony Hall; Trinity Laban, London; Atlanta Contemporary; Augsburg Opera Haus, Germany, among others.
+Stallings creations have been exhibited in Central Park, New York City; Art Basel Miami, South Beach; National Center for Civil and Human Rights; High Museum of Art, Atlanta; Atlanta Symphony Hall; Atlanta Contemporary, and Zuckerman Museum.
 Lauri thrives in bi-medium collaborations that defy ideological conventions, including Maestro Robert Spano, Big Boi and the Dungeon Family, and artist Daniel Arsham.

 Stallings was born and raised on the Eastside of Gainesville, Florida.
-In 2012, Stallings older brother died of complications to AIDS, and to date the artist considers his life as her most important education.
+In 2012, Stallings older brother died of complications to HIV/AIDS, and to date the artist considers his life as her most important education.
 Stallings makes all of her work in a 118-year old factory space at The Goat Farm Arts Center in Atlanta.